lennox-codes/lennox-codes/README.md

 - 🔭 I’m currently working on [QuickCards](https://github.com/lennox-codes/QuickCards) (a web application to share greeting cards)

-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning Reactjs and I am loving it

 - ⚡ Fun fact: My favorite colors are blue and grey.